rpmartin/381assignment5/README.md

 1) go to  https://github.com/rpmartin/381assignment5

-2) click on the green button labelled code.
+2) click on the green button labeled code.

 3) click on the clipboard icon to copy address to clipboard (the icon is to the right of the text box.)